-Executives: There is a trigger for qualified internal applicants and for internal selections.
-The qualified internal applicants who self-identified as PWD (4.2%) are lower than the relevant applicant pool who are PWD (11.0%).
-The internal selections who self-identified as PWD (0.0%) are lower than the qualified applicant pool who are PWD (4.2%).
-Managers: There is a trigger for qualified internal applicants.
-The qualified internal applicants who self-identified as PWD (10.2%) are lower than the relevant applicant pool who self-identify who are PWD (11.7%).
+Managers: There is a trigger for qualified internal applicants and for internal selections.
+The qualified internal applicants who self-identified as PWD (9.3%) are lower than the relevant applicant pool who are PWD (11.7%).
+The internal selections who self-identified as PWD (0.0%) are lower than the qualified applicant pool who are PWD (9.3%).

-Does your agency have a trigger involving PWTD among the qualified internal applicants and/or selectees for promotions to supervisory positions?
+6. Does your agency have a trigger involving PWTD among the qualified internal applicants and/or selectees for promotions to supervisory positions?
 (The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)
 If "yes", describe the trigger(s) in the text box.
 Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.